spizzo88/spizzo88/README.md

 - 👋 Hi, my name is Stefano!
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and game development
-- 🌱 I’m currently learning Python, Django and Django REST Framework
+- 🌱 I’m currently learning lua language and love2d framework

 <!---
 spizzo88/spizzo88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.